 Shear

-The method of extracting shear response depends the location of where the response is being extracted.
+The method of extracting shear responses depends on the location of where the response is being extracted.
 Shear responses over exterior supports are taken as the reaction at the support.
 This conservatively assumes that the value of the reaction is the absolute maximum shear in the girder.
 Shear responses over interior supports or at element connection locations are taken as the absolute maximum shear response in the beam element assuming there is no contribution from the concrete deck.
 The decision to extract shear responses using these two methods was a result of findings from a parametric study conducted by CAIT research personnel.
 It was found that shear responses over exterior supports differed from what was expected depending on the model type an element discretization.
 This was not the case, however, for responses over interior supports.

 Section Properties